Eligibility: Bachelor’s Degree Programme in Social Services

 Document forgery and misuse may lead to criminal responsibility and belongs to police authority.

-Applicants do not need to submit evidence of English language proficiency.
+Applicants to the Bachelor’s Degree Programme in Social Services do not need to submit evidence of English language proficiency.

 Applicants’ English language proficiency will be tested in the entrance examination.
 Note that other universities of applied sciences may also require a proof of Finnish skills when applying.